apalache-mc/apalache/docs/src/apalache/principles/apalache-mod.md

 when it is rewriting a TLA+ specification.
 It is useful to read the comments to the operators defined in `Apalache.tla`, as they will help you in understanding the [detailed output](./running.md#detailed) produced by the tool, see.
-Perhaps, the most interesting operator in `Apalache` is the type assignment operator that is defined as follows:
+Perhaps, the most interesting operator in `Apalache` is the assignment operator that is defined as follows:

 ```tla